StaceyCarter/vet_calc/readme.md

 [![Image from Gyazo](https://i.gyazo.com/4aea8292d8057de35798ea89f449709f.gif)](https://gyazo.com/4aea8292d8057de35798ea89f449709f)

-### User permissions
-Vets and nurses have distinct accounts.
-Veterinarians can utilize all features of the app.
-While nurses arae unable to set their own preferred doses, they can save preferred doses from the vets they work with.
-In the future I plan to build out this feature into special, vet-nurse connections where nurses can set who they are working with on a shift, and automatically get shown that vet's preferred doses.

 ### Text label instructions to client
 Labels are subject to degradation.
 They fade, become smudged and owners throw out the packaging.
 When label instructions are unclear or non-existent, an owner's reliance on memory drastically increases the risk of medical mistakes.